 The Chase Sapphire Reserve is widely regarded as one of the absolute best premium credit cards on the market.
-This week, Chase announced a series of changes that would be going into effect January 12th, including a $100 increase to the annual fee.
+This week, Chase announced a series of changes that would be going into effect January 12th, including a $100 annual fee increase.
 So if the Sapphire Reserve has been on your credit card bucket list, make sure you apply before January 12th to lock in the lower annual fee.

 Annual fee increasing to $550

 As nothing good ever quite lasts forever, the annual membership fee for the Chase Sapphire Reserve is increasing by $100 to $550 per cardmember year.
 While some will see this as a pure devaluation, the raised annual fee is accompanied by some pretty major changes.
 Chase is piloting two new benefits with the Sapphire Reserve over the next 27 months, thanks to recent partnerships with Lyft and DoorDash.

 Lyft Pink membership

 Effective January 12, 2020, Sapphire Reserve cardholders will receive one year of complementary Lyft Pink membership.Lyft Pink typically costs $19.99/mo and offers the following benefits:

 - 15% off Lyft rides

 - 3 waived cancellation fees per month, as long as you rebook within 15 minutes

 - Seasonal discounts and savings